koskath/arete2/course_content/SC/final_md_files/Lecture6/lecture_6_slide_12_managing-procurement-portfolios.md

-# Managing Procurement PortfoliosTable 9.3 titled "Managing procurement portfolios" is presented with three columns: "Risk/Value," "Description," and "Strategy."
+# Slide 12 of Lecture 6 contains information about Managing Procurement PortfoliosTable 9.3 titled "Managing procurement portfolios" is presented with three columns: "Risk/Value," "Description," and "Strategy."
 The values and their respective content are organized into four rows as follows:

 1. **Row 1:**
    - "Risk/Value": High/High